alstampe/Capstone---NLP-project/capstone report template.md

 #### Recap - data cleaning in nlp

-Cleaning the corpus is done by several small cleaning code-snippets;
+Cleaning the corpus can be done by several small cleaning code-snippets;

 - sentence tokenization
 - word tokenizations